eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 4. [TNShipModsAllInOne_NO_PDY_Patch](https://www.nexusmods.com/starfield/mods/6376) Disable this patch if you want to enable TN's version of place doors yourself, which can be found in the 'Utility' category of the Ship Builder.
 Use with caution, make a save before making alterations to your ship's doors/ladders.

 **49.1 GENERAL COMBAT**
 1. [Better Locational Damage](https://www.nexusmods.com/starfield/mods/132860) Adds a mechanic that means a well-placed shot can be deadly.
 If an enemy isn’t wearing a helmet, a single shot to the head will kill them swiftly and painlessly.
-Use this mod to make headshots to you produce vanilla levels of damage i.e. you won't die as quickly if on the receiving end of a headshot. **if using, enable the 'Better Locational Damage - Human Damage - Patch' mod too**. **This mod can be enabled mid save but it is recommened to not disable the mod mid save, as redundant scripts can be baked into your save and cause issues, instead if you want to test this on an existing save, do so and then return to the save you made before adding this mod if you want to remove it.**
+Use this mod to make headshots to you produce vanilla levels of damage i.e. you won't die as quickly if on the receiving end of a headshot. **if using, enable the 'Better Locational Damage - Human Damage - Patch' mod too**. **This mod can be enabled mid save but it is recommended to not disable the mod mid save, as redundant scripts can be baked into your save and cause issues, instead if you want to test this on an existing save, do so and then return to the save you made before adding this mod if you want to remove it.**
 2. [Doubled Enemy Numbers - No Robots](https://www.nexusmods.com/starfield/mods/6030) enemy numbers in most abandoned, deserted, forgotten places are doubled.
 3. El Jefe Combat AI Stealth Patch.
 Enabling this will make stealth play more viable but will reduce enemy awareness and therefore make the game easier and less realistic.
 4. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Gorefield gives you a set of gameplay options that allow you to turn on special gory death effects for NPCs. **Recommended to disable the headshot feature of this mod, in the gameplay settings, if using with the mod Better Locational Damage**.